Nickel tetracarbonyl: Reactions with nucleophiles and reducing agents

-Like other low-valent metal carbonyls, Ni(CO)_{4} is susceptible to attack by nucleophiles.
+Like other low-valent metal carbonyls, Ni(CO)_{4} is susceptible to be attacked by nucleophiles.
 Attack can occur at nickel center, resulting in displacement of CO ligands, or at CO.
 Thus, donor ligands such as triphenylphosphine react to give Ni(CO)3(PPh3) and Ni(CO)2(PPh3)2.
 Bipyridine and related ligands behave similarly.
 The monosubstitution of nickel tetracarbonyl with other ligands can be used to determine the Tolman electronic parameter, a measure of the electron donating or withdrawing ability of a given ligand.

 Structure of Ni(PPh_{3})_{2}(CO)_{2}.

 Treatment with hydroxides gives clusters such as [Ni5(CO)12](2−) and [Ni6(CO)12](2−).
 These compounds can also be obtained by reduction of nickel carbonyl.

 Thus, treatment of Ni(CO)_{4} with carbon nucleophiles (Nu^{−}) results in acyl derivatives such as [Ni(CO)3C(O)Nu)]−.